Skip to content

 Default directories

-The system defaults define four directories:
+The system defaults define six directories:

 Name Default path Description

-outputs outputs Files generated by nodes
+outputs outputs Files generated by nodes during workflow execution.

 All default paths are relative and resolve against the project base directory.